 Think of your business as just that, a business.
 Oftentimes, handmade online merchants will make a living out of a previous hobby (knitting, pottery, woodwork, etc.).
 While this can make your career even more fun and rewarding, it’s important to keep the proper frame of mind when running a business.
 At the end of the day, you’re here to sell products and make a profit, not practice a hobby.
 This doesn’t mean you can’t have fun making your products!
 Just make sure that you keep the business in mind.
 Pay attention to profit margins, customer service, taxes, etc.

-Determining a price point for your products can be difficult, especially when they’re made by hand.
+Determining a price point for your handmade products can be difficult.
 It’s important to list your products at a high enough price that you’re making a profit while still not breaking the banks of your customers.
 You’ll need to consider the time you put into your products (remember, just because you have fun doing it doesn’t mean your time is worth any less), as well as the cost of materials, when pricing your items.
 Some handmade craft sellers use a simple formula when pricing their products:

 Cost of Materials + Your Time = Item Cost